Blog

 The first step to preventing CLABSI involves choosing the appropriate devices for TPN therapy.
 Healthcare professionals must assess each patient’s medical history and determine their needs based on their current symptoms.

-They must assess the potential health risks associated with different types of central venous access devices and select the best one, depending on the potential for complications and the patient’s duration of therapy.
+The healthcare professional will assess the potential health risks associated with different types of central venous access devices and select the best one, depending on the potential for complications and the patient’s duration of therapy.

 Site Selection